shogun-toolbox/shogun/doc/cookbook/source/examples/pipeline/pipeline.rst

 -------
 Example
 -------
 Imagine we have files with training data.
-We create :sgclass:`CDenseFeatures` (here 64 bit floats aka RealFeatures) as
+We create :sgclass:`DenseFeatures` (here 64 bit floats aka RealFeatures) as

 .. sgexample:: pipeline:create_features